OverlordZorn/A3_HeliLandingPractice_reworked/README.md

 I myself am a novice with SQF and coding in general, im happy for everyone who wants to contribute.

 #### Sharing is Caring
-I am happy to keep it like KiloSwiss said it himself:
+I am happy to keep it like KiloSwiss has said it himself:

 > I don't mind other people using, modifying or even redistributing their own versions of whatever I upload to the workshop.
 > It is there for everyone to use.